elvismusisi/typni.org/README.md

-# Website for Young People's Network International Contest
+# Website for The Young People's Network International Contest

 This project is a website submission for the Young People's Network International contest by Charlene Ruto.
 The website is built using simple HTML, CSS, and JavaScript.